We have the honour to present our Sixty-First Annual Report and Audited Statement ofAccounts for the year ended March 31 2021.

-2. In the preparation of the Annual Accounts the applicable accounting standards havebeen followed and proper explanation given relating to material departures.
-The Directorshave prepared the Annual Accounts on a going-concern basis.
+2. In the preparation of the Annual Accounts the applicable accounting standards havebeen followed and proper explanation given relating to material departures if any.
+TheDirectors have prepared the Annual Accounts on a going-concern basis.

 Code of Conduct

-The Board has formulated a Corporate Governance Code of Conduct for all Directors ofthe Board and Senior Managers of the Company.
+The Board has formulated a Corporate Governance Code of Conduct for all the Directorsof the Board and the Senior Managers of the Company.
 This Code is available on the websiteof the Company.
 All Directors and Senior Management Personnel have affirmed compliancewith the Code.
-A declaration to this effect signed by the Vice-Chairman and Chief ExecutiveOfficer of the Company appears elsewhere in this Annual Report.
+A declaration to this effect signed by the Chairman and Chief ExecutiveOfficer of the Company appears elsewhere in this Annual Report.

 A separate section on Corporate Governance forms part of our Report.
-A certificate hasbeen received from the Auditors of the Company regarding compliance of conditions ofCorporate Governance as stipulated under the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.
+A certificate hasbeen received from the Auditors of the Company regarding compliance of the conditions ofCorporate Governance as stipulated under the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.
 Both appear elsewhere in the Annual Report.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 the Company hadappointed M/s.
-Jayshree Dagli & Associates Company Secretaries in Practice toundertake the secretarial audit of the Company for the year 2016-17.
-The Secretarial AuditReport is annexed as Appendix II.
+Jayshree Dagli & Associates Company Secretaries in Practice tocontinue to undertake the secretarial audit of the Company for the year 2020-21.
+TheSecretarial Audit Report is annexed as Appendix II.

 Contracts or Arrangements with Related Parties

 All related party transactions during the year were on arms length basis and werenot material as per the Related Party Transactions Policy of the Company.